Skip to main content

 Instructional Design with eLearning

 The eLearning department is here to serve you in the pursuit of quality, accessible, and engaging online, hybrid, and on-ground courses.
-An overview of the services eLearning provides is below.
 If you have questions, email eLearning@pepperdine.edu or schedule a consultation with an eLearning instructional designer.

 Course Development

-Quality Assurance Quality Assurance at PGBS is derived from the latest Quality Matters Higher Education Rubric for Online and Hybrid courses.
-PGBS eLearning completes a quality assurance report of courses after instructional designers work with faculty to prepare courses for the semester launch.
-A quality assurance report is not a course or teaching evaluation, but an opportunity to improve online course design and remove barriers to student learning.
+Quality Assurance at PGBS is derived from the latest Quality Matters Higher Education Rubric for Online and Hybrid courses.
+PGBS eLearning completes a review of sampled courses at the beginning of each term to arrive at trends in the achievement of eLearning standards.
+These are not course evaluations.
 Faculty are encouraged to collaborate with eLearning with attention to quality assurance for continuous improvement.

 Course Consultation

 In the process of preparing to teach a course?
-Whether it is your first time teaching this course or you are making minor tweaks to a course you’ve taught many times, eLearning instructional designers are available to support you in the following ways.
+Whether it is your first time teaching this course or you are making minor changes to a course you have taught many times, eLearning instructional designers are available to support you in the following ways.

-New Faculty Support New to teaching at Pepperdine?
-Schedule an eLearning consultation to learn more about setting up your course site and preparing to teach using our Learning Management System (LMS).
+New to teaching at Pepperdine?
+Schedule an eLearning consultation to learn more about setting up your course site and preparing to teach using our Learning Management System (LMS), Panopto (video recording tool), and Zoom.

-Syllabus Review Faculty members are responsible for updating and posting the Syllabus before the term launch.
+Faculty members are responsible for updating and posting the Syllabus before the term launch.
 When creating or developing a syllabus, please use the PGBS syllabus template.
-If you would like someone to review your syllabus with an eye for alignment with the PGBS template, schedule an eLearning consultation or reach out elearning@pepperdine.edu
+If you would like someone to review your syllabus with an eye for alignment with the PGBS template and accessibility, schedule an eLearning consultation or reach out elearning@pepperdine.edu

 Experiencing a challenge or a bug in Courses? eLearning may be able to help.